RetroPie/RetroPie-Docs/docs/First-Installation.md

 * [Configure Wifi](Wifi)
 * [Enable SSH](SSH)
 * Configure more controllers.
 This can be done after plugging in the new controller and pressing *Start* on your controller and selecting *Configure Input*
 * In RetroPie, not everything is installed by default.
-The pre-made images contain the best-working emulators for each system supported by the hardware.
+The pre-made images contain the best-working emulators for the more common systems supported by the hardware.
 This should cover typical use, but if you want to install additional emulators or ports, the [Updating RetroPie](https://retropie.org.uk/docs/Updating-RetroPie/#updatinginstalling-individual-packages) page has this information.
 * [Cheat codes](Cheats)!

 See the rest of the [RetroPie documentation](https://retropie.org.uk/docs/) for more detailed information on individual emulators, advanced settings, etc. If you're having trouble, you may find answers in the [FAQ](FAQ).
 Also, the RetroPie community is very helpful on the [RetroPie forum](https://retropie.org.uk/forum/).